Jugsaw/Jugsaw.jl/docs/src/get-started.md

 ![](framework.png)

 * Developers can register a Jugsaw app on the Jugsaw website.
-* Users (including the developer) can use Jugsaw intances for launching applications.
+* Users (including the developer) can use Jugsaw intances for launching applications on an endpoint.
 * A shared Jugsaw instance will be created automatically at the first launch of an app.

 ### Terms explained